KsuParkhamchuk/GPT-2/README_old.md

 They have different representation spaces.
 Input embeddings capture general semantic information while V matrix represents it's meaning optimized for the current layer attention operation.
 V transormation allows to extract different aspects of the same token.

+**9. How mask is applied during inference if there are no future tokens?**

+**10. What is a meaning of dot product and matmul in attention?**